privacy-tech-lab/privacy-pioneer/README.md

   - Email Address
   - Custom Keywords

+Privacy Pioneer utilizes the Browser Location API, which is built into most modern browsers, to obtain the user's Latitude and Longitude.
+This information will not be shared with the developers or any third parties.
+It is used to check if the user's Latitude and Longitude show up in any of the network data being taken by first parties or shared with third parties by the current website.

+Privacy Pioneer makes a distinction between Fine Location and Coarse Location within the GPS Location privacy practice listed above.
+Fine location means that the number calculated by the individual website is within +-0.1 degrees from the Browser Location API value, and Coarse Location means that it is within +-1.0 degrees.
+Thus, an instance of a user's latitude or longitude being taken or shared can result in one of the following outcomes in the extension:
+- The evidence is not flagged due to obfuscation or some other way of protecting against the type of analysis employed by Privacy Pioneer.
+- The evidence is flagged by Privacy Pioneer as being an instance of Coarse Location and not Fine Location.
+This would mean that the latitude or longitude value is within +-1.0 degrees of the value determined by the Browser Location API.
+The evidence is flagged by Privacy Pioneer as being an instance of both Coarse Location AND Fine Location.
+This would mean that the latitude or longitude value is within +-0.1 (and thus also +-1.0) degrees of the value determined by the Browser Location API.
 ## 8. Extension Architecture

 An overview of the architecture of Privacy Pioneer is [available separately](https://github.com/privacy-tech-lab/privacy-pioneer/blob/main/architecture_overview.md).
 (The document is up to date as of its most recent commit date.
 Later architectural changes are not reflected.)